makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP14.md

 Telegram: @monkeyirish
 Github: monkeyirish
 Twitter: @monkeyirish7

 ETH Address: `TBD`

 ## Facilitator Commitment

-The initial plan for the Collateral Onboarding Core Unit (COB) is to focus on three key strategies.
-These revolve around the following areas:

-1. **People**: Establish and operate the Core Unit team

-2. **Infrastructure**: Iterate and build a collateral onboarding assembly line

-3. **Autonomy**: Experimentation and scaling for collateral onboarding

-In addition to facilitating the Ways of Working, Team Rituals and the Core Unit Mandates as outlined in the [Collateral Onboarding Core Unit MIP](https://forum.makerdao.com/t/mip39c2-sp12-adding-collateral-onboarding-core-unit/8037) and within the three strategies outlined above, there are a number of tactics to highlight.

-* Be the leader, builder, and chief for the Collateral Onboarding Core Unit
+My role is to support the Mandates and business continuity for the Collateral Engineering Services Core Unit (CES).

+Today, this is best accomplished by taking the role of Facilitator, Team Lead, and Business Leader.
+My background and experience with the Maker Foundation makes me uniquely qualified to assume these roles.
+As the Core Unit establishes itself, I will look to transition the Facilitator role, or a portion of that responsibility, to a bonafide member of the MakerDAO community.

+A partial list of responsibilities include:

-* Uphold the five core DAO principles for the Collateral Onboarding Core Unit
+- Be the Facilitator, Team Lead, and Business Leader for the CES Core Unit

-* Serve as the main point of contact for the Collateral Onboarding Core Unit
+- Serve as the main point of contact for the CES Core Unit

-* Be the public voice of the COB on the Maker Forum, Discord, Telegram, Rocket Chat, etc.
+- Be the public voice of the CES on the Maker Forum, Discord, Telegram, Rocket Chat, etc.

-* Communicate and collaborate with the community, the Maker Foundation, and other Core Units and stakeholders
+- Communicate and collaborate with the community, the Maker Foundation, and other Core Units and stakeholders

-* Ensure the proper planning, use, and visibility of budgets to achieve our stated goals and objectives
+- Ensure the proper planning, use, and visibility of budgets to achieve our stated goals and objectives

-* Ensure we make and meet our commitments and deliver value within every iteration
+- Ensure we make and meet our commitments and deliver value within every iteration

-* Maintain visibility and transparency for all work identified, planned, and completed
+- Maintain visibility and transparency for all work identified, planned, and completed

-* Attract, hire, and retain the best talent in the industry
+- Attract, hire, and retain the best talent in the industry

-* Build high performing teams capable of scaling collateral onboarding while normalizing the overhead costs
+- Build high performing teams capable of scaling collateral while normalizing the overhead costs

-Through this process and as the team forms, specific plans will be formed on how to best carry out the goals, objectives, and outcomes for the Core Unit.
-For the moment, that is best left for a discussion with the community and stakeholders.
+- Run the CES Core Unit as a business with Survivability, Sustainability, and Continuity as key goals

 ## Facilitator Credentials